Difference Between Gradle and Maven

 - Gradle is a software developing tool that is used to create new software.
-The software which can be created in the Gradle tool is based on java programming language.
-The gradle tool is provided as an open-source tool that is provided as free for the developers.
+The software which can be created in the Gradle tool is based on the java programming language.
+The Gradle tool is provided as an open-source tool that is provided as free for the developers.

-- Gradle tool uses the concepts of Apache Ant and Apache Maven in its configuration.
-This tool also helps to create various types of software in java language.
-The main use of Gradle tool is to create a large size of software which requires extra configuration.
+- The Gradle tool uses the concepts of Apache Ant and Apache Maven in its configuration.
+This tool also helps to create various types of software in the java language.
+The Gradle tool’s main use is to create a large size of the software that requires extra configuration.

-- The project configuration used in the Gradle tool is Groovy and Java which replaces the extensible markup language.
-The software applications created to form the tool can be of any type like android applications or web-based applications.
+- The project configuration used in the Gradle tool is Groovy and Java, which replaces the extensible markup language.
+The software applications created to form the tool can be of any type, like Android or web-based applications.

-- Gradle tool supports various types of platforms for developing the software, and testing of software in the integrated environment.
+- The Gradle tool supports various platforms for developing the software and testing software in the integrated environment.
 The programming language used for the purpose of software development in Java, C, Scala, C++, Android, and Groovy.

-- The Gradle tool has the additional advantage that the tool uses the build output of the previously created project in the Gradle tool and the only requirement is that the input should remain the same which helps to reduce the project creation time.
+- The Gradle tool has the additional advantage that the tool uses the build output of the previously created project in the Gradle tool.
+The only requirement is that the input should remain the same, which helps reduce the project creation time.

-- Maven is the other type of software developing tool which is also used for creating numerous type of software and which helps programmers to develop the software.
-It is the project lifecycle framework used by the programmers and the tool is open-source for the developers.
+- Maven is the other type of software developing tool that is also used to create numerous types of software, which helps programmers develop the software.
+It is the programmers’ project lifecycle framework, and the tool is open-source for the developers.

-- The Maven tool is mostly used for the projects which are based on the JAVA language.
+- The Maven tool is mostly used for projects which are based on the JAVA language.
 The other programming language which can be used for creating the software is Scala, C# and Ruby.
-The Maven tool takes care of the software development process which includes two types of aspects, software building process, and dependency of software.
-For Maven tool, XML file is used which deals with the project building steps, all the dependency of project, modules used in a project and other components of a project.
+The Maven tool takes care of the software development process, which includes two types of aspects, software building process and dependency of software.
+For the Maven tool, the XML file is used, which deals with the project building steps, all the project dependency, modules used in a project and other components of a project.
 All these are included in the XML file in the Maven automation tool.

-- The project creation time in the Maven tool is less if it is compared to the Gradle tool as the Maven tool uses the default layout and the standard directory which helps to reduce the project creation time.
-The dependency modules used for the software development by the Maven tool are properly managed so that the software can be developed easily and in a concise time of duration.
+- The project creation time in the Maven tool is less if it is compared to the Gradle tool as the Maven tool uses the default layout and the standard directory, which helps to reduce the project creation time.
+The dependency modules used for the Maven tool’s software development are properly managed so that the software can be developed easily and in a concise time of duration.

 - The Maven tool supports the installation of new plugins and also supports the project creation lifecycle process.
-As the projects are created using the Maven tool, the debugging process is easy in the Maven tool compared to the Gradle tool.
+As the projects are created using the Maven tool, the debugging process is easy in the Maven tool than in the Gradle tool.
 The project creation can be done in a very less time span when it is compared to the Gradle tool.